gaalcaras/academic/README.md

 ![Academic screenshot](screenshot.png)

 **Simplicity**: both in design and configuration, Academic aims to let the writer and its readers focus on the content.
+Almost all of the theme configuration happens in the `_config.yml` file.

 **Typography**: the goal of Academic is to let the author write very long and detailed posts, while being kind to its readers' eyes.

 **Flexibility**: Academic can be used to generate different layouts while keeping the same look and feel.
+All features require you to *opt in*, which means that you can either use a very lean `_config.yml` or a very detailed one if you want to use more features.

 ---